Krysson/AdvancedPleasantInformation/README.md

 ###### LOG

-- 07/10/2024 - 15:04 - **POST Lesson 41 "Actually filtering the Pet Cards"** - filtering on pet cards on home page finished
+- 07/10/2024 - 15:04 - **POST Lesson 47 "Actually leveraging our Data URL"** - filtering on pet cards on home page finished
+- hosted on Netlify
-- Merged Branch pets-area to main
+- connected to mongoDB
   <br>

 ###### Older Logs